 True.
 There is one more variable defined as instrument than there are endogenous variables.
-Thus, the test can technically be performed, and will yield a positive test statistic (this is by construction, as F-distribution is non-negative).

-One of the instruments $(x{i2})$ is not valid here, but that doesn't mean you can't run the test.
-The statement here does not refer to which value the test will take and whether a null hypothesis would be accepted or rejected.
+Thus, the test can technically be performed, and will yield a positive test statistic (this is by construction, as the support of the F-distribution is non-negative).
+One of the instruments $(x{i2})$ is not exogenous, but that doesn't mean you technically can't run the test.